 We work with discharge teams to ensure a smooth transition back into the existing community services, or to an individual’s home where possible.
 Meetings are held with discharge co-ordinators to ensure clear action plans and continuity of care.

 Our multidisciplinary team

-The team on Redwood supports people in crisis to regain mental wellbeing in order for patients to return to their homes and families.
+Our teams support people in crisis to regain mental wellbeing in order for patients to return to their homes and families.
 Recovery-focused, patient-centred individualised care is at the heart of our treatment programmes.
-This care is provided by an experienced multidisciplinary team and incorporates the following:
+The teams incorporate the following:

 - Consultant psychiatrist

 - Associate specialist

 The team work collaboratively with patients and their families to ensure the delivery of bespoke packages of care in line with individually identified outcomes.
 Our skilled multidisciplinary teams have many years’ experience safely managing complex patients in an acute phase of mental illness, often with behaviours that challenge.